 Association with established specialists — e.g. community development agents, consultants Extension to the beneficiaries — e.g. via undertakings, support, teaching, training Involvement of new talent — e.g. UG or PG students

 Systems Planning℠ is cooperative (Network technical folio), and this section is an index of individual and institutional participants with due credits for their contributions (earliest first).
 The entries of inactive connections are maintained as part of the Systems Planning℠ history.

 Over the years, many people have — directly or indirectly — contributed to the development and application of Systems Planning℠.
 The list below is a subset of a longer list of credits.
 Teams are usually formed per project (e.g. R&D, application, writing).

 Systems Planning℠ creditsInternational academic activities (e.g. visits)

-Systems Planning℠ marks its presence in selected mainstream social media with decorous profiles (e.g. a ‘page’ in Facebook), and is represented by its trustee when necessary.
+Systems Planning℠ marks its presence in selected mainstream social media with decorous profiles (e.g. a ‘page’ in Facebook), represented by its trustee when necessary.

 Amazon — books —

 Twitter — news —